hauptem/F5-SSL-Orchestrator-Tools/README.md

 # F5 SSL Orchestrator Tools

 Useful scripts and tools for F5's SSL Orchestrator product.
-Some of these are modifications of existing tools rebuilt for customers who have 'closed network' considerations.
+Some of these are modifications of existing tools rebuilt for customers who have 'closed network' or other operational considerations.

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![F5 Compatible](https://img.shields.io/badge/F5%20BIG--IP-compatible-orange)